rdiaz02/EvAM-Tools/README.md

    This repository includes ct-​cbn-0.1.04b, from https://bsse.ethz.ch/cbg/software/ct-cbn.html, whose authors are Niko Beerenwinkel, Moritz Gerstung, and Seth Sullivant.
 It is released under the GNU GPL ("either version 2 of the License, or (at your option) any later version").

-   The code included in this repo is file ct-cbn-0.1.04b-RDU.tar.gz, a modification by RDU of the above code that includes: a minor bug fix (which, however, could be related to non-identifiability) and output with lambdas and likelihood from the initial run and each of the iterations.
+   The code included in this repository is file ct-cbn-0.1.04b-RDU.tar.gz, a modification by RDU of the code in ct-​cbn-0.1.04b that includes: a minor bug fix (which, however, could be related to non-identifiability) and output with lambdas and likelihood from the initial run and each of the iterations.

    (For references about CBN see [References](#references)).